 TGay Editor: Modfiy the text at P159L41-48 as follows

-An EDMG STA that supports 6.48 GHz, 8.64 GHz, 2.16+2.16 GHz or 4.32+4.32 GHz PPDU transmission shall not set the DMG_TRN parameter of a PPDU’s TXVECTOR to one.
-Otherwise, the STA may set the DMG_TRN parameter of a PPDU’s TXVECTOR to one.
+An EDMG STA that supports 6.48 GHz, 8.64 GHz, 2.16+2.16 GHz or 4.32+4.32 GHz PPDU transmission shall not set the DMG TRN RX Only Capable subfield in the STA’s EDMG Capabilities element to one.
+Otherwise, the STA may set the DMG TRN RX Only Capable subfield to one.

 A 4.32 GHz EDMG PPDU transmission that includes the TRN field shall have the DMG_TRN parameter of the TXVECTOR set to zero.

-A 2.16 GHz EDMG PPDU transmission that includes the TRN field and is addressed to a STA that has the DMG TRN RX Only Capable subfield set to one in the STA’s EDMG Capabilities element shall have the DMG_TRN parameter of the TXVECTOR set to one and the EMDG_TRN_LEN parameter of the
+A 2.16 GHz EDMG SISO PPDU transmission that includes the TRN field and is addressed to a STA that has the DMG TRN RX Only Capable subfield set to one in the STA’s EDMG Capabilities element shall have the DMG_TRN parameter of the TXVECTOR set to one and the EMDG_TRN_LEN parameter of the